Monday 9-Mar'26 -7:00 AM- 2:45 PM Update

 LENGTHY SNOW REPORT

 If you think this Snow Scribe can get a bit long-winded in the Grooming Reports (gasp!), then you might get a kick out of Lucy Welsh’s 1,264-word snow report for Sugarbush Resort (Vermont), dated March 1, 2025.
 It was, shall we say, thorough.
-Unfortunately, it didn’t stay published for long.
-Let’s hope she still has a job.
+Unfortunately, it didn’t stay published for long!

 .